Version Control, Publishing & Validation of Workflows

 Here is how to get started sharing your work on Dockstore:

-Create a Dockstore Account and link your account to external services, such as GitHub
+and link your account to external services, such as GitHub

 Dockstore can help you create more accessible and transparent data science methods in your scientific publications.
 In this section, we want to provide some examples of FAIR workflows the community has shared.